-1001 FREE Yoga Class Planning Tips And Downloadable Class Handouts…Plus My 5 Step Formula For Creating A Memorable Yoga Class Plan
+1001 FREE Yoga Class Planning Tips And Downloadable Yoga Class Handouts…Plus My 5-Step Formula For Creating A Memorable Yoga Class Plan

 I hope you’re enjoying the 1001 free yoga class planning tips, downloadable yoga class plans, and yoga class handouts on my site.
 I’ve spent hundreds of hours since 2010 adding them to this site so that my fellow yoga teachers can access them for free.